 LULAC, 999 F.3d at 850.
 Instead of looking at mere losses of minority-preferred candidates to whitepreferred candidates, the Fifth Circuit in LULAC required courts to consider "whether racial bias or partisan politics better explains the voting patterns."
-Lopez v.
-Abbott, 339 F. Supp.
-3d 589, 604 (S.D.
-Tex.
-2018).
-In Lopez, Judge Ramos recently held that statewide races showing that minority voters tend to support Democrats and white voters tend to support Republicans "shine little light on this nuanced issue."
+Lopez, 339 F. Supp.
+3d at 604.
+In Lopez, Judge Ramos held that statewide races showing that minority voters tend to support Democrats and white voters tend to support Republicans "shine little light on this nuanced issue."
 Id. at 612.
-"The two-major-party general election contests and their uniform results facially support equal inferences in favor of racial polarization and partisan polarization."
+"The twomajor-party general election contests and their uniform results facially support equal inferences in favor of racial polarization and partisan polarization."
 Id.

-Yet that is the only information on which Plaintiffs in this case stake their racially polarized voting analysis.
+Yet that is the information on which Plaintiffs stake their racially polarized voting analysis.
 Palmer admits that he made no attempt to divide race and partisanship in his racially polarized voting analysis.
 Ex.
 12 at 160:2-22.
 In fact, he thinks that doing so is impossible.
 Id. at 137:12-138:14.
-Thus, his analysis sheds no light on the relevant inquiry under the Fifth Circuit's en banc precedent.
+Thus, his analysis sheds no light on the inquiry required by the Fifth Circuit's en banc precedent.